House Party (2023 film)

 House Party is a 2023 American comedy film directed by Calmatic (in his feature directorial debut) from a screenplay by Jamal Olori and Stephen Glover.
-It serves as a reboot of the 1990 film of the same name.
+It serves as a reboot of the 1990 film of the same name and the sixth installment in the House Party franchise.
 The film stars Tosin Cole, Jacob Latimore, Karen Obilom, D.C.
 Young Fly, and Scott Mescudi.
 Its plot follows two young aspiring club promoters working as house cleaners who throw a party at their latest job site: LeBron James' mansion.

 House Party was released in the United States on January 13, 2023, by Warner Bros.
 Pictures.
 The film received mixed reviews and grossed over $9 million worldwide.

 Plot

 In Los Angeles, Kevin and Damon are two best friends who work as house cleaners and aspiring club promoters; Kevin also aspires to make music and get a steady income to support himself and his young daughter Destiny.
 The two of them are dropped from a promotion gig by Kyle and his gang (Guile and Larry) due to Damon having illicit involvement with Guile's cousin.
 While the two of them are working at a mansion, Kevin is informed by his childhood friend and current supervisor Venus that he and Damon will be fired due to cameras catching them goofing off on the job.
 Damon finds out that the mansion they are cleaning belongs to LeBron James, who is in India on a two-week meditation retreat, and proposes that he and Kevin host a party there for LeBron's celebrity contacts.
 Kevin, now desperate for money due to him knowing he's fired and not starting his new IT job for another 2 months hesitantly joins in on the plan.
 Kevin asks Venus to supply him and Damon with the keys to the mansion, and she very reluctantly agrees.

 Damon and Kevin market the party as a secret event to avoid alerting the police, and the event starts out as a success.
 However, Kyle and his gang find out about it after no one shows up to their own party, and take advantage of a lapse in security to break into LeBron's trophy room and steal his Cleveland Cavaliers 2016 championship ring.
 Kevin grows distressed over the damage happening to the mansion and confronts Damon over his flippant disregard for everything around him.
-Damon is later beaten up by Nick and his gang, but then sees his idol Mya.
+Damon is later beaten up by Kyle and his gang, but then sees his idol Mya.
 Mya offers for Damon to leave the party with her, but Damon declines in order to help Kevin keep the party from falling apart.